Answers in Motive Analytics

 image1.png

-4. Select the desired measure and check the Data Labels checkbox.
+4. Select the desired measure and check Data Labels checkbox.

 image2.png